SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Multi-view 3D Reconstruction

-We compare our results with DSS~\cite{Yifan:DSS:2019}, which is a differentiable renderer for point clouds based on surface splatting~\cite{Zwicker:2001:SS}.
+{\bf Qualitative Results.} We compare our results with DSS~\cite{Yifan:DSS:2019}, which is a differentiable renderer for point clouds based on surface splatting~\cite{Zwicker:2001:SS}.
 We let both systems deform a sphere to fit the target object given as input.
 When running DSS, we adopt the same settings used in their original experiments: the system randomly selects 12 from a set of 26 views of the target in each optimization cycle, and optimizes for up to 16 cycles.
 We experimented with different numbers of 3D points and report the best result.
 For SDFDiff we use our optimization technique from Section~\ref{sec:optimization} using the same set of 26 views.
-Figures~\ref{tbl:torusbunny} and~\ref{tbl:dragon} show the comparison between SDFDiff and DSS.
-DSS cannot recover the details of the mesh as accurately as SDFDiff, and is unable to reconstruct complex geometry like the Chinese dragon sculpture.
+Figure~\ref{tbl:dragon} shows the comparison between SDFDiff and DSS.
+DSS cannot recover geometric details as accurately as SDFDiff.

 We also compare our result with SMVS~\cite{langguth-2016-smvs, Semerjian2014}, which is a state-of-the-art shading-aware multi-view 3D reconstruction approach.
-We use the default settings, and provide 1000 randomly sampled views of the Chinese dragon rendered by our SDF renderer as input.
-Note that SMVS automatically recovers camera parameters from the input images and also estimates surface albedo and illumination, hence the comparison is not entirely fair.
-As shown in Figure~\ref{tbl:dragon}, however, even with a large number of input views the SMVS output has holes and suffers from noise.
+We use the default settings, and provide 1000 randomly sampled views of the dragon rendered by our SDF renderer as input.
+Note that SMVS automatically recovers camera parameters from the input images and estimates surface albedo and illumination, hence the comparison is not entirely fair.
+As shown in Figure~\ref{tbl:dragon}, however, even with a large number of input views the SMVS output can be overly smooth and lack details.
+SMVS may also fail with fewer views due to inaccurate camera pose estimation.
 In contrast, SDFDiff can obtain better results using only 26 views (with known camera poses, albedo, and illumination).